thealonelad/demo/README.md

 # demo
-This is a demo for Git &amp; Github
+This is a demo repository for Git &amp; Github